NetFlow and SNMP Analytics App

 Every dashboard uses the same filter chain in the same order:

 The first three filters are cascading — selecting a Site narrows the Device Type list, which narrows the Device / Network list.
 The remaining filters are independent and optional.
+Filters that return only one value or no data are automatically hidden.

 Navigation Hierarchy